Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Choose a job you love, and you will never have to work a day in your life.
+> Do not fight with pigs - you will be smeared in mud but the pig will like it.

 <!-- QUOTE_END -->